RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 - devkit
 updatedAt: 10th January 2020
 ---
 This post covers all the hardware developers used to create games for the Gameboy (DMG) and Gameboy Color and some were even used for early Gameboy Advance development.

-This post is split into a number of different sections:
-* Programming Tools
-* Presentation/Demo Tools
-* Cartridge Tools
+Developers used both official Nintendo development kits and some unofficial 3rd party devices to create retail games for the Game Boy and Game Boy Color.

 ---
 # Official Programming Tools
-The Official programming development kit for the Gameboy consisted of the Debugger (US$4000) and the Emulator/ICE (US$3000) which were both developed by the Nintendo owned company called Intelligent Systems [^3].
+The Official programming development kit for the Gameboy consisted of the Debugger (which cost $4000 USD) and the Emulator/ICE (which cost $3000) and were both developed by the Nintendo owned company called Intelligent Systems [^3].

 They both connect to a developer workstation such as an IBM-PC via the SCSI port and offer a few software tools for communication between the IBM-PC and the Intelligent systems hardware.